 At Shared Spirits, we offer Jean the most cost effective way to build highly profitable new customers she’d ever seen.

 How do we help Jean?

 - We provide technology that compliantly puts a portion of her alcoholic beverage menu online and mobile.
 The instant this happens, the drinks included are buyable, shareable, and redeemable.

 - Our patent pending software tools allow marketing campaigns funded by spirits, wine, and beer brands to be pointed to Jean’s restaurant as redemption points.

-- Our software allows Jean to take part in the Shared Spirits, (Buy, Share, Redeem, Rebate) marketing program.
+- Our software allows Jean to take part in the Shared Spirits, (Buy, Share, Redeem, Remarket) marketing program.
 This marketing tool allows for the deployment of drink credits out through patrons to their connection, colleagues, and families.